 Uninterrupted also means no distractions such as the TV or loud dancing type music.
-I will play classical or quiet type music during our unstructured play time.
-We’ve been listening to the Fantasia sound track the past few weeks.
+I play classical or quiet type music during our unstructured play time.

 Structured vs. Unstructured Play

-Structured play is guided by specific objectives set forth by an adult.
+Structured play is guided by specific objectives created by an adult.
 There is usually a set of rules for this type of play.
-Examples of structured play are games, puzzles, and organized sports.
-Toys that play music and have buttons to push are structured play toys.
+Games, puzzles, and organized sports are structured play examples.
+Toys that play music and have buttons to push are also structured play toys.

 The Adults Role in a Child’s Play